junghyun5/ExchangeDiary/docs/testing.md

 # Testing

 ## Testing Method

 This project was tested manually using the Android emulator in Android Studio.

-Since this version is a frontend-focused prototype, the main goal of testing was to check whether the screens worked correctly, navigation was smooth, and the main features behaved as expected.
+Because this version is a frontend-focused prototype, the main goal of testing was to confirm that screen navigation, user input, and feature behavior worked as expected.

 ---

-## Main Test Cases

-### 1. App Launch Test
-- The app launches successfully in the emulator.
-- The home screen appears without crashing.

-### 2. Navigation Test
-- The user can move from the home screen to the write screen.
-- The user can move from the home screen to the diary list screen.
-- The user can open the detail screen from the diary list.
-- The user can return to previous screens using the provided buttons.
-- The drawer menu opens and navigation through the menu works correctly.

-### 3. Diary Entry Creation Test
-- The user can type a title and content.
-- The user can save a new diary entry.
-- The saved diary entry appears in the diary list.

-### 4. Diary Detail Test
-- The user can open a diary entry from the list.
-- The detail page correctly displays the title and content.

-### 5. Search Test
-- The search bar filters entries by title.
-- The search bar filters entries by content.
-- Entries that do not match the search input are hidden from the list.

-### 6. Mood Tag Parsing Test
-- If the user writes a tag such as `#mood:Happy`, the app correctly extracts the mood value.
-- The detail page shows the mood separately.
-- The main content is shown without the mood tag line.

-### 7. Emoji Reaction Test
-- The user can select an emoji reaction on the detail page.
-- The selected emoji appears correctly as the saved reaction.

-### 8. Temporary Diary Logic Test
-- The user can turn on the temporary diary option.
-- Temporary entries are labeled correctly.
-- The expiration logic is implemented for 24-hour diary behavior.

-### 9. Login and Add Friend Prototype Test
-- The login prototype screen opens correctly.
-- The add-friend prototype screen opens correctly.
-- Username and partner name values can be updated in the UI.
+## Test Cases and Results

+### 1. App Launch
+- The app launched successfully in the emulator.
+- The home screen appeared without crashing.

+### 2. Screen Navigation
+- The user could move from the home screen to the write screen.
+- The user could move from the home screen to the diary list screen.
+- The user could open the detail screen from the diary list.
+- The drawer menu opened correctly and navigation through the menu worked.

+### 3. Diary Entry Creation
+- The user could type a title and content.
+- Pressing the save button added a new diary entry.
+- The new entry appeared in the diary list.

+### 4. Diary Detail View
+- A saved diary entry could be opened from the list.
+- The detail page displayed the correct title and content.

+### 5. Search Function
+- Search input filtered entries by title.
+- Search input filtered entries by content.
+- Non-matching entries were hidden from the visible list.

+### 6. Mood Tag Parsing
+- When content included a tag such as `#mood:Happy`, the app extracted the mood value correctly.
+- The mood tag was shown separately from the main content.
+- The cleaned content appeared without the mood tag line.

+### 7. Emoji Reaction
+- Emoji reactions could be selected on the detail page.
+- The selected reaction was saved and displayed correctly.

+### 8. Temporary Diary Logic
+- Temporary diary mode could be turned on when writing an entry.
+- Temporary entries were labeled correctly.
+- Expiration logic for 24-hour diary behavior was implemented in the UI flow.

+### 9. Prototype Pages
+- The login prototype page opened correctly.
+- The add-friend prototype page opened correctly.
+- Username and partner name values could be updated in the interface.

 ---

 ## Test Result Summary

-Overall, the main UI flow of the application works correctly for a prototype version.
+Overall, the main UI flow of the application worked correctly for a prototype version.

-The following features were successfully tested:
+The following features worked successfully during testing:
+- app launch
 - screen navigation
 - diary writing and saving
 - diary list display
-- detail page display
+- diary detail display
 - search filtering
 - mood tag parsing
 - emoji reactions